AngelProtection/angelcv/docs/index.md

 We are excited to see what you build with AngelCV!

-## Development && Support
+## Development & Support

-The primary developer and maintainer of AngelCV is [Iu Ayala](https://github.com/IuAyala) from [**Gradient Insight**](https://gradientinsight.com).
-Gradient Insight creates bespoke computer vision solutions tailored to unique business needs.
+The primary development of AngelCV is led by [Iu Ayala](https://github.com/IuAyala) of **Gradient Insight**.
+Gradient Insight specializes in creating custom AI-powered computer vision systems that help businesses transform visual data into valuable insights.
+Discover more about their services at [gradientinsight.com](https://gradientinsight.com).

-AngelCV is a testament to the innovative solutions developed at Angel Protection System and Gradient Insight.
-We encourage the community to use, improve, and contribute to this project.
-For specific inquiries or bespoke solutions, feel free to reach out to the respective organizations.